digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 Removal Authorizations
 ^^^^^^^^^^^^^^^^^^^^^^
-We note that the authorization rules for the addition are more strict than for the removal: Any removal can be authorized by the domain key `s_{D}` such that the domain operator can prune the topology state if necessary, which is fine, as the accessibility of a domain is anyway dependent on the cooperation of the domain operator.
+We note that the authorization rules for the addition are more strict than for the removal: Any removal can be authorized by the sync domain key `s_{D}` such that the sync domain operator can prune the topology state if necessary, which is fine, as the accessibility of a sync domain is anyway dependent on the cooperation of the sync domain operator.

 Therefore, when talking about removal authorization, we explain the authorization check the IPS will make if it receives a removal request from an untrusted source.
-Consequently, all participants will at least be aware whether a certain topology transaction removal was authorized by the domain topology manager or by the actual authority of that topology transaction.
+Consequently, all participants will at least be aware whether a certain topology transaction removal was authorized by the sync domain topology manager or by the actual authority of that topology transaction.

 Revocations